“Have some system going for producing content”

-It was fun though getting it set up on my VPS.
-Reminds me of the good ol days of web development and deployments. https://medium.com/@hamxiaoz/why-i-moved-from-ghost-to-jekyll-and-github-dad59515bee0
+It was fun though getting Ghost set up on my VPS.
+Reminds me of the good ol days of web development and deployments.

 Publishing Markdown to WordPress via email.
 I should say I am impressed with how flexible it is.
 I can add shortcodes in the email body to set the post title, permalink, categories, publish status, delay, excerpts, and I can directly email the blog post in Markdown (even though the formatting acts a bit funny at times).

 This cuts down the manual copy pasting to WordPress Editor.